ggoncs/homelab/server-build.md

 C. DNS Redundancy
 The Risk: Your Pi 5 (Pi-hole) dies.
 The internet works, but nobody can load websites because DNS is down.
 "Wife/Parent Acceptance Factor" drops to zero.
 The Fix: Run a secondary Pi-hole container on one of the Intel Nodes (in Proxmox).
 Set your DHCP to hand out both IP addresses.

+#### Corosync "Split Brain" Prevention

+Step 2: The Software Fix (Token Rotation)
+By default, Corosync expects a response in ~100ms.
+If the network is clogged by ZFS, it panics.
+We will change that timeout to 3-5 seconds.
+Do this after installing Proxmox:
+On one node, create a file: /etc/pve/corosync.conf (Proxmox manages this file).
+You will edit the totem section to increase the token timeout. code
+Bash
+totem {
+    version: 2
+    secauth: on
+    cluster_name: my-cluster
+    config_version: 1
+    # CHANGE THIS LINE BELOW
+    token: 5000
+    # 5000ms = 5 seconds tolerance before declaring a node dead
+    interface {
+        linknumber: 0
+    }
+}
+Why this works:
+Even if ZFS Replication floods your 2.5GbE cable, it won't block the line for a full 5 seconds.
+The Corosync heartbeat will eventually squeeze through, and the cluster will stay stable.

 ### Other Software (INFO DUMP)